-- You receive some of the most competitive rollover/financing rates in the industry
+- You receive some of the most competitive rollover rates in the industry

-- You don’t pay rollover at all on intraday trades
+- You don’t incur rollover at all on intraday trades

-- You’ll always know how much you’ll earn/pay; our rollover rates are posted every day and available within the trading platform
+- You always know how much you’ll earn or pay; our rollover rates are posted every day and available within the trading platform

-To find the financing rate for a particular market, just log into our web trading platform and select ‘Market 360’ to bring up the relevant pricing information.
+To find the rollover rate for a particular market, just log into our Web Trading platform and select your product’s “Market 360” to bring up the relevant pricing information.

 However, in fast-moving markets, orders may be executed at a price which has ceased to be the best market price.
 This is known as slippage.